West Vancouver Historical Society’s Unique Role in the Community

-A new book, “Dreamers and Designers, The Shaping of West Vancouver” by Francis Mansbridge with photographs by John Moir will be published in October 2018.
-This book will look at the relationship of the British Properties and the Park Royal Shopping Centre and their role in shaping the development of West Vancouver.
+Our most recent book, “Dreamers and Designers, The Shaping of West Vancouver” by Francis Mansbridge with photographs by John Moir was published in October 2018.
+This book look sat the relationship of the British Properties and the Park Royal Shopping Centre and their role in shaping the development of West Vancouver.

 Proceeds from the sale of these books have supported initiatives at the West Vancouver Art Museum, the Archives and the West Vancouver Memorial Library for projects designed to preserve West Vancouver’s history and make it available to the community.
 Future books are under consideration.